Key takeaways

 }

-For video with audio, swap AVAssetExportPresetAppleM4A for AVAssetExportPresetHighestQuality, add a parallel video track to the composition using the same CMTimeRanges, and set outputFileType = .mov.
+For video with audio, swap AVAssetExportPresetAppleM4A for AVAssetExportPresetHighestQuality, add a parallel video track using the same CMTimeRanges, and export as .mov — otherwise lip-sync breaks.

-A 90-minute interview generates about 270,000 detection windows at 20 ms. That is fine for memory on an iPhone 15 but you have to stream it, not load the whole file into RAM.
+A 90-minute interview generates about 270,000 detection windows at 20 ms. That’s fine for memory on a modern iPhone, but only if you stream it instead of loading the whole file into RAM.
 Three rules:

 1. Read and scan incrementally.
-Keep the AVAudioFile open and iterate windows; never load the whole decoded PCM into a single buffer.
+Keep the AVAudioFile open and iterate windows; never decode the whole PCM into a single buffer.

-2. Run the scan on a utility queue.
-Report progress via Progress or an async AsyncStream to the UI.
+2. Run the scan off-main.
+Report progress through Progress or an AsyncStream; on iOS 18+ the export half reports through states(updateInterval:).

 3. Expose cancellation.
-Use Swift concurrency: Task with try Task.checkCancellation() inside the loop so the user can abort a long export.
+Use Swift concurrency: a Task with try Task.checkCancellation() inside the loop lets the user abort a long export cleanly.

-We have built streaming variants that trim as the user records, not after.
-Tell us the throughput and latency you need and we will sketch an architecture in one call.
+We’ve built streaming variants that trim as the user records, not after.
+Tell us the throughput and latency you need and we’ll sketch an architecture in one call.

 Real-time variant — trim while recording

-Some products want the trimmed file ready the instant the user stops recording.
-For those cases, do the detection on the tap output of AVAudioEngine.inputNode.installTap and stream the non-silent frames into an AVAudioFile as they arrive.
+Some products want the trimmed file ready the instant the user stops.
+For those, run detection on the tap output of AVAudioEngine.inputNode.installTap and stream the non-silent frames into an AVAudioFile as they arrive.

 let engine = AVAudioEngine()